-Article 95 - Holding of regular elections of the President of Georgia
+Article 95 - Holding of regular Presidential elections of Georgia

-1. Regular elections of the President of Georgia shall be held in October of the calendar year when the term of office of the President of Georgia expires.
+1. Regular Presidential elections of Georgia shall be held in October of the calendar year when the term of office of the President of Georgia expires.

-2. The date of regular elections of the President of Georgia shall be fixed by the Parliament of Georgia 60 days before Election Day.
-If the date of elections of the President of Georgia coincides with the month of elections of the Parliament of Georgia or with the previous month, the elections of the President of Georgia shall be held within 45 days after the first meeting of newly elected Parliament is held.
+2. The date of regular Presidential elections of Georgia shall be fixed by the Parliament of Georgia 60 days before Election Day.
+If the date of Presidential elections of Georgia coincides with the month of elections of the Parliament of Georgia or with the previous month, the Presidential elections of Georgia shall be held within 45 days after the first meeting of newly elected Parliament is held.

-3. If elections of the President of Georgia coincides with the state of emergency or martial law, the elections of the President of Georgia shall be held within 45 days after the above situation is lifted.
+3. If Presidential elections of Georgia coincide with the state of emergency or martial law, the Presidential elections of Georgia shall be held within 45 days after the above situation is lifted.

-4. The Parliament of Georgia shall ensure the holding of elections of the President of Georgia through the CEC.
+4. The Parliament of Georgia shall ensure the holding of Presidential elections of Georgia through the CEC.